Firmware Upgrade¶

 Warning

-will automatically take care of the needed drivers.
+On Windows bmputil-cli will automatically take care of the needed drivers.

 Do not run Zadig on the DFU endpoint if using bmputil.